turbot/steampipe-plugin-aws/docs/tables/aws_rds_db_instance_automated_backup.md

   not encrypted;
 ```

-### List DB instances automated backups that are not authenticated through IAM users and roles
+### List DB instance automated backups that are not authenticated through IAM users and roles

 ```sql
 select